 Q5: What newer technology will be brought to bear in the trading arena?
 What does AI mean for trading, for instance?

 AI will undoubtedly be the definitive driver of growth for operators over the next 12 months and beyond.
 You’ll have seen the hyperbolic movies on the rise of the robots, but artificial intelligence for igaming is no less transformative, even if no-one’s going to make a film about it.
-Machine-learning promises generalisable tools which can adapt and improve their own programmatic code, giving operators the edge on the competition and a deep understanding of their customers.
+Machine-learning promises generalizable tools that can adapt and improve their own programmatic code, giving operators the edge on the competition and a deep understanding of their customers.
 For example, there’s an old maxim in trading that the further ahead of an event you bet, the cannier you are likely to be as a punter.
-Of course, that’s a generalisation with myriad exceptions.
+Of course, that’s a generalization with myriad exceptions.
 But it explains why operators relax their limits closer to the start time of any event, when most unknowns are known, so it’s harder to steal an advantage.
-However, the latest AI tech can probabilistically drill down on these “tells” (e.g. time / size of bet, location, gender) across the board and effectively profile your customer within a few trades.
+However, the latest AI tech can probabilistically drill down on these “tells” (e.g. time/size of the bet, location, gender) across the board and effectively profile your customer within a few trades.
 Bonus abusers get weeded out, high rollers who got lucky early on get accommodated.
 You get the idea.
 After all, we are creatures of habit.
 Whereas AI is simply a bigger-brained beast.
-As the trading algorithms kick in, the client-specific marketing strategy must inevitably follow, paving the way to a truly personalised experience for the punter.
-For any operator, the dream is to know their consumer from log-in.
+As the trading algorithms kick in, the client-specific marketing strategy must inevitably follow, paving the way to a truly personalized experience for the punter.
+For any operator, the dream is to know their consumers from log-in.
 With AI, that dream is now an attainable reality.